bjonen1/turbo-broccoli/README.md

        * GitHub username 4:
        * GitHub username 5:
    * When did you complete this exercise?
+    We completed this on March 4th at 2 PM.
    * How long did it take your team to complete this exercise?
+    It took us a little over an hour to complete this exercise

 ## Table of Contents